-The Hotel Glacier dates back to 1864 and is one of the oldest Hotels in the region.
-In this time period the ice of Unterergletscher “lower glacier” and Oberergletscher “upper glacier” was harvested for refrigeration purposes.
+Dating back to 1864, Hotel Glacier is one of the oldest hotels in the region.
+Back then, ice from the Unterergletscher (Lower Glacier) and Oberergletscher (Upper Glacier) was harvested for refrigeration purposes.
 The Unterergletscher reached far down the valley, just in front of the bridge below the hotel.
-Being located so close to the glacier, it was only natural that the hotel was called “Hotel du Glacier”.
+Given our proximity to the glacier, it was only natural that the hotel was called “Hotel du Glacier”.

-When the first men were cutting and transporting ice blocks from the glacier, the road from Interlaken to Grindelwald originally ended right at the hotel, so it’s no wonder that the address is Endweg, meaning “end of the road”.
-From here, the teams transporting the massive ice blocks had to leave their horse carriages and make their way by foot or on a single horse to make it to the glacier.
-The Unterergletscher had its maximum point in 1855, reaching 500m out of the gorge.
-It was the only Alpine glacier that flowed below 1000m above sea level.
-In 1863 the Bernese company Schegg & Böhlen received the concession for commercial ice harvesting.
+When the first men cut and transported ice blocks from the glacier, the road from Interlaken to Grindelwald ended right in front of the hotel, hence its name Endweg, which translates as “end of the road”.
+From here, teams transporting the massive ice blocks had to leave their horse carriages and make their way on foot or horseback to reach the glacier.
+The Unterergletscher was at its largest in 1855, extending 500m out of the gorge.
+It was the only alpine glacier that flowed below 1000m above sea level.
+In 1863, the Bernese company Schegg & Böhlen received the concession for commercial ice harvesting.
 The harvested ice blocks were transported on the new road from Grindelwald Grund to Interlaken and then by train as far away to Paris.
-In the local economy, the most important ice client was beer brewer Christian Indermühle, today better know as Rugenbräu.
+In the local economy, the most important ice client was beer brewer Christian Indermühle, better know today as Rugenbräu.

 The original constructor of the Hotel Glacier is not known anymore, but one of the first owners was Christian Burgener.
 He was also from 1864 to1888 the mayor of Grindelwald and built in 1875 the Pension Burgener, today know as Hotel Spinne.